 We are susceptible to heat exhaustion and heatstroke when we cannot regulate our body’s core temperature.
 While the two illnesses are related, they manifest in different ways.
-See our infograph below for a list of symptoms.
+See our infographic below for a list of symptoms.

 Heat exhaustion becomes heatstroke when the body can no longer cool itself.
 Sweat cools the body by evaporating off skin and leaving the area cool.
 Without sweat, the body’s outer temperature will rise, causing the core temperature to rise as well, impacting the central nervous system and circulatory system.
 One of the biggest indicators of impending heatstroke is muscle cramps.

-To combat these heat related illnesses we suggest double checking your air conditioning and making sure it is in working order.
+To combat these heat-related illnesses we suggest double checking your air conditioning and making sure it is in working order.
 Drink lots of water to replenish your body’s supply.
 Your body is not a closed circuit so when you perspire often you will lose water more quickly.
 Do not leave pets or children unattended in parked cars.
-Even with the windows down cars heat up extremely quickly.
+Even with the windows down, cars heat up extremely quickly.

-While this heat wave may be a sure sight better than the “Snowmaggedon” of February past, it’s still affecting us greatly.
+While this heatwave may be a sure sight better than the “Snowmaggedon” of February past, it’s still affecting us greatly.
 More than 20 children have died in cars these past few weeks and many people have been sent to the hospital with heatstroke.
 We urge our readers to protect themselves against heat exhaustion and heatstroke.
 Enjoy the outdoors, but enjoy them responsibly!

-"$1,500,000.00, Auto Accident, Wrongful Death"
+"$1,500,000.00 Auto Accident / Wrongful Death"